 eSim is a CAD tool that helps electronic system designers to design, test and analyse their circuits.
 But the important feature of this tool is that it is open source and hence the user can modify the source as per his/her need.
 The software provides a generic, modular and extensible platform for experiment with electronic circuits.
-This software runs on Ubuntu Linux distributions 14.04,16.04, 18.04 and some flavours of Windows.
-It uses Python 3, KiCad 4.0.7, GHDL and Ngspice.
+This software runs on Ubuntu Linux LTS distributions 18.04 and 20.04, and Microsoft Windows 7, 8 and 10.
+It uses Python 3, KiCad 4.0.7, Makerchip, GHDL, Verilator and Ngspice.